Hideki Kamiya: Clovers

-During the few months between July and October 2023, Kamiya was approached by Kento Koyama, another PlatinumGames employee that had worked on Project G.G.
+During the months between July and October 2023, Kamiya was approached by Kento Koyama, another PlatinumGames employee that had worked on Project G.G.
 Koyama suggested that Kamiya found his own studio to create the games he wanted.
 As others in the studio also sympathized with Kamiya's decision to leave, Kamiya recognized the value of Koyama's suggestion.
 Koyama left PlatinumGames in July to establish Clovers, acting as president and CEO, with Kamiya joining after his own departure.
 The name was a play on the former Clover Studio name.
-At this point, Kamiya was under a one-year non-compete agreement prevent him from working on any games, and kept his involvement with Clovers low-key.
+At this point, Kamiya was under a one-year non-compete agreement to prevent him from working on any games, and kept his involvement with Clovers low-key.
 Several other PlatinumGames staff followed to join Clovers, with about 25 staff at its Tokyo and Osaka offices by December 2024.
-Funding for Clovers was provided by Kamiya and Koyama without any outside investors, and Kamiya planned to only take investment funds to finance specific games rather than the studio to maintain its independence.
+Funding for Clovers was provided by Kamiya and Koyama without any outside investors, and Kamiya planned to only take investment funds to finance specific games rather than the studio itself, in order to maintain its independence.

-Initial plans at Clovers was to develop new IP, but they soon realized the potential to develop a new Okami game, a desire that Kamiya had expressed during his time at PlatinumGames.
-They had discussions with Capcom to secure the opportunity, and once Kamiya's non-compete was completed, began starting to ramp up staffing at Clovers.
-The Okami sequel was publicly announced at The Game Awards 2024 in December 2024, with pre-production starting near that time.
-Kamiya said in 2025 that while the Clovers studio was solely focused on the Okami sequel, he hoped they could expand into more projects for Capcom and other publishers.
+Initial plans at Clovers were to develop a new IP, but they soon realized the potential for a new Ōkami game, a desire that Kamiya had expressed during his time at PlatinumGames.
+They had discussions with Capcom to secure the opportunity, and once Kamiya's non-compete period ended, began to ramp up staffing at Clovers.
+The Ōkami sequel was publicly announced at The Game Awards 2024 in December 2024, with pre-production starting near that time.
+Kamiya said in 2025 that while the Clovers studio was solely focused on the Ōkami sequel, he hoped they could expand into more projects for Capcom and other publishers.

 Online presence

-Those who have met Kamiya describe him as having a soft-spoken, friendly personality, but he has earned a contrasting reputation among some on Twitter for referring to non-Japanese-speaking fans using highly offensive language (eg, "brainless insects"), and blocking large numbers of them for tweeting him in any language other than Japanese, including users responding in English to tweets he made exclusively in English.
+On Twitter, Kamiya is known for blocking large numbers of users for tweeting him in any language other than Japanese, including users responding in English to tweets he made exclusively in English.
 Kamiya's blocking has become an inside joke with fans, to the point that getting blocked or unblocked became a stretch reward for The Wonderful 101: Remastered Kickstarter.